Day Camps Frequently Asked QuestionsExpand All

 For serious injuries and illnesses, participants will be transported to the closest hospital.
 The Florida Hospital Tampa is within two miles of Busch Gardens or Adventure Island, and Sand Lake Hospital is within three miles of SeaWorld Orlando.
 A Busch Gardens representative will contact you in case of an emergency.
 For your child’s safekeeping, it is required that all your medical consent to treat, medical history forms, and insurance information are complete and signed before registration is considered complete.

-A Health Services team member stays onsite overnight throughout resident camps, and also travels offsite with the Wild Florida camp.
+A Health Services team member stays onsite overnight throughout resident camps.

 What happens during inclement weather?

 Safety is a top priority at Busch Gardens.
 Camp management and counselors will balance the components of the program with the current weather conditions.
 Weather conditions are monitored closely by our Security Department and our enjoyment of the park elements is contingent upon the proximity and nature of weather factors such as lightning or high winds.

 Rain and afternoon thunderstorms are common in Florida and may affect some camp activities.
 Our park observes strict weather protocols.
 When lightning has been spotted within 3 miles of our park, for everyone’s safety, guests and team members are required to seek shelter.
 Campers will be moved to the closest indoor location until the threat has passed.

 If park security has called the severe weather code before or during camp dismissal, dismissal must be temporarily halted until the weather passes.
 This is for everyone’s safety.
 We ask that should you arrive at camp dismissal during bad weather and it appears that no staff is on hand immediately, we are following our security procedures and have everyone safely inside our classroom.
 We will resume check out once we are given the “all clear” from our security team.